tuna-arch/tuna/2_isa.md

 * Setting the Program Counter to 0 (zero).
 * Beginning to fetch and execute instructions.

-Note: Registers won't be zeroed out at boot time.
+Note: Registers may not be zeroed out at boot time.
+You should do that manually.